tendermint/tendermint/docs/architecture/adr-059-evidence-composition-and-lifecycle.md

   timestamp time.Time // taken from the block time at the common height }
 ```
+*Note: These three attack types have been proven by the research team to be exhaustive*

 ## Possible Approaches for Evidence Composition